NexusBot-official/Nexus/TRADEMARKS.md

 ### 2. **Educational & Informational**

-- ✅ Writing tutorials about Sentinel
+- ✅ Writing tutorials about nexus
-- ✅ Creating guides for Sentinel
+- ✅ Creating guides for nexus
-- ✅ Academic research citing Sentinel
+- ✅ Academic research citing nexus
-- ✅ News articles about Sentinel
+- ✅ News articles about nexus

 ### 3. **Community Discussions**

-- ✅ Discussing Sentinel in forums
+- ✅ Discussing nexus in forums
 - ✅ Reviewing Nexus Bot features
-- ✅ Comparing Sentinel to other bots
+- ✅ Comparing nexus to other bots
 - ✅ User support discussions

 ### 4. **Personal/Non-Commercial Use**

-- ✅ Running Sentinel for your own Discord servers
+- ✅ Running nexus for your own Discord servers
 - ✅ Testing and development
-- ✅ Contributing to the official Sentinel project
+- ✅ Contributing to the official nexus project

 ---

 ## ❌ Prohibited Uses

-You **MAY NOT** use the Sentinel trademarks in the following ways:
+You **MAY NOT** use the nexus trademarks in the following ways:

 ### 1. **Impersonation**

-- ❌ Using "Sentinel" as your bot's name
+- ❌ Using "nexus" as your bot's name
-- ❌ Claiming your fork IS the official Sentinel
+- ❌ Claiming your fork IS the official nexus
 - ❌ Using our logo/branding as your own
 - ❌ Implying official endorsement or affiliation

 ### 2. **Misleading Names**

-- ❌ "Sentinel Pro"
+- ❌ "nexus Pro"
-- ❌ "Sentinel Premium"
+- ❌ "nexus Premium"
-- ❌ "Sentinel Plus"
+- ❌ "nexus Plus"
-- ❌ "Sentinel Advanced"
+- ❌ "nexus Advanced"
-- ❌ Any name starting with "Sentinel"
+- ❌ Any name starting with "nexus"

 ### 3. **Confusing Branding**